Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Evolution of binary systems

 This result is essential for deriving the frequency-domain gravitational waveforms.

 Previously, in work \cite{Dyadina2018}, the orbital period change was used to impose restrictions on the background value of the scalar field in HMPG.
 The parameters of the binary system PSR J0737-3039 were taken as observational data.
 Since then, the observational accuracy of the parameters for this binary system has significantly improved \cite{Kramer_2021}.
-Therefore, building upon the methods and findings of study \cite{Dyadina2018}, we derive updated constraints on $\phi_0$.
+Therefore, building upon the methods and results of \cite{Dyadina2018}, we derive updated constraints on the parameters of the theory.

 The system PSR J0737-3039 consists of two neutron stars, both observable as pulsars.
 The extraordinary closeness of the system components, small orbital period and the fact that we see almost edge-on system allow to investigate the manifestation of relativistic effects with the highest available precision.
 The updated observational data for this system is listed in the Table \ref{tab:J0737-3039}.